Like the negotiations themselves, making predictions on the property market’s response to Brexit is clouded by a range of competing variables.

 Amongst all the seemingly contradictory headlines and data, the truth is that nobody – even the ‘experts’ – really knows what’s going to happen.

-Nonetheless, Ruban Selvanayagam from the sell house fast specialists Property Solvers has put together a bird’s eye view on how some of the possible outcomes could impact the industry moving forward.
+Nonetheless, Ruban Selvanayagam from quick sale experts Property Solvers has put together a bird’s eye view on how some of the possible outcomes could impact the industry moving forward.

 First, to cite some recently released data…

 - According to the latest Gov.UK House Price Index, average house prices saw an annual rise of 1.2% (to April 2019);

 - The latest Hometrack UK Cities House Price Index reported the highest level of year-on-year growth in Edinburgh (5.1%) followed by Liverpool (4.9%), Cardiff (4.7%), Nottingham (4.7%), Leicester (4.6%), Manchester (4.1%) and Birmingham (4.0%).
 According to the same dataset, London saw a 0% change in house prices and Cambridge saw a 0.3% drop;

 - HMRC data revealed that transaction levels fell by 16.5% between June 2018 and June 2019;